-- 1997: First dwarf-mistletoe cleaning.
+- 1999: First dwarf-mistletoe cleaning.
 Trees not removed in harvest are pruned free of all visible dwarf-mistletoe infections.
 Practice is cost-sharable.
 Many people prefer to do the work themselves.
-It is relaxing and not hard physically. - 1998: Second dwarf-mistletoe cleaning.
-Treatment is the same as the first cleaning, except there won't be as many trees to prune. - 1999: Third dwarf-mistletoe cleaning.
+It is relaxing and not hard physically. - 2000: Second dwarf-mistletoe cleaning.
+Treatment is the same as the first cleaning, except there won't be as many trees to prune. - 2001: Third dwarf-mistletoe cleaning.
 Same as above.
 If all cleanings were thorough, this should be the last one.

-Because infections are easy to miss, a fourth cleaning is usually conducted.
+Because infections are easy to miss, a fourth cleaning is usually conducted. - 2002: Fourth (and last) dwarf-mistletoe cleaning. - 2003: No activities. - 2004: No activities.